SICKLE ULTIMATELY CELEBRATES A WILL TO SURVIVE HISTORY AND TRANSCEND ATTEMPTS AT GENOCIDE.

 CREATIVE TEAM

-Directed by Theatre Novi Most co-founders Lisa Channer and Vladimir Rovinsky, with stage management by Cameron Fleck*, by dramaturgy by Wendy Weckwerth, technical direction by Zeb Hults, set design by Sarah Bahr, scenic painting by Sammy Everden, property design by Ursula Bowden, costume design by Andrea M Gross, costume design assist by Lily Turner, lighting design by Rob Perry, sound design by Dan Dukich, projection design by Davey T. Steinman, supertitle operation by Neil Standerwick, violence choreography by Annie Enneking, musical direction by Johanna Gorman Baer, Ukrainian Translation by Antonina Yashchuk, and marketing/promotion by Em Adam Rosenberg.
+Directed by Theatre Novi Most co-founders Lisa Channer+ and Vladimir Rovinsky, with stage management by Cameron Fleck*, by dramaturgy by Wendy Weckwerth, technical direction by Zeb Hults, scenic design by Sarah Bahr^, assistant scenic design by Kayla Marie Mielke, scenic painting by Sammy Everden, property design by Ursula Bowden, costume design by Andrea M Gross, assistant costume design by Lily Turner, lighting design by Rob Perry, sound design by Dan Dukich, projection design by Davey T. Steinman, assistant projection design by Neil Standerwick, violence choreography by Annie Enneking, musical direction by Johanna Gorman Baer, Ukrainian Translation by Antonina Yashchuk, and marketing/promotion by Em Adam Rosenberg.

 *Member of Actors’ Equity Association